Neoliberalism

 My 2009 book, The Neoliberal Revolution in Eastern Europe, (co-authored with Paul Dragos Aligicadeveloped two research agendas: the study of the spread of ‘neoliberalism’ – as seen from the perspective of Eastern European post-communist evolutions; and the study of Eastern European transition – as seen from an ideas-centred perspective.

-I have also done fieldwork in Romania to understand the spread of the flat tax.
+I have done fieldwork in Romania to understand the spread of the flat tax.
 I utilised the “economic theology” literature to claim that whilst ideas are usually adopted for their empirical and operational content, if this is lacking, due to the novelty of the idea, or the uncertainty of the political environment (for example when following regime change), their normative content can generate a crucial carrying capacity.
 I have also introduced and applied a synthetic comparative method to study its spread in nine Eastern Europe countries.
 According to this book I have produced “seminal analysis of the spread of the flat tax throughout much of Central and Eastern Europe”.